This article was written by Pandush Mitre.

 It is this attention to detail which separates VIE Healthcare® from other consulting organizations and enables us to maximize potential cost savings for our clients.Our Invoice ROI™ technology identifies the line-item details of your hospital’s purchased services invoices in real-time.
 Click To Tweet

 Once obtained, the invoices are extracted through our exclusive Invoice ROI™ process.
-This patent pending technology provides the invaluable insights the line item invoice details have to offer.
+This patented technology provides the invaluable insights the line item invoice details have to offer.
 Crucially, the data in the analysis is not based on estimates, nor is the spend based on categories but on the actual services that the hospital pays for directly, provided by line item detail.

 In addition to invoices, I typically have a utilization report to enable me to validate the hospital paying for what it has actually used, rather than what is being invoiced.